Deshq/HiL_Store/README.md

 #### Interaction with login/register control:

-<h5>To get started, you must register at least one user and administrator account.
-After that, this data will be transferred to the database and the next time you only need to log in.</h5>
+To get started, you must register at least one user and administrator account.
+After that, this data will be transferred to the database and the next time you only need to log in.

-<h5>After registration, you need to go to the authorization window, enter the login and password and, first, click on the Login as Admin key.
-If the data was invalid, you will be thrown an Exception. </h5>
+After registration, you need to go to the authorization window, enter the login and password and, first, click on the Login as Admin key.
+If the data was invalid, you will be thrown an Exception.

 ![loginHiL](https://github.com/Deshq/HiL_Store/blob/master/HiL_Store/Resources/Screenshots/loginHiL.gif?raw=true)